 When we invest in technology, it is because it will streamline your treatment, improve your comfort, or educate you about your oral health.
 We hope you'll spend a moment to check out some of the state-of-the-art technology Gibson Dental currently offers, and don't hesitate to call us if you have any questions.

 At Gibson Dental, your safety, comfort, and well-being are our priorities.
 While current x-rays of your teeth are essential, we also understand that our families have concerns about unnecessary radiation exposure.

-Dr. McKenna and Dr. Matt only take x-rays as needed to treat you and monitor your oral health, and they will always explain why and what they hope to learn.
+Dr. McKenna only take x-rays as needed to treat you and monitor your oral health, and they will always explain why and what they hope to learn.
 For your peace of mind, we have invested in leading-edge digital x-rays that are safer than film x-rays because they reduce your radiation exposure by about 80 percent.